 I encountered this situation when I moved into an upper-management position at my company and was given the reins in my department.

-In the offices where I’ve worked, I am the person who and you may relate–goes about his business, gets things done quickly and enjoys the structured environment.
+In the offices where I’ve worked, I am the person who and you may relate–goes about his business, gets things done quickly, and enjoys the structured environment.
 Shorter version?
 A lone wolf.

 Hopefully, you never expect to hear these words from the assistance team, but I had, and as a result, I learned a lot from our healthy work relationship.

-At the early phases, this may sound like demotivating news, but the more you handle it, the better your professional life working with them will become.
+In the early phases, this may sound like demotivating news, but the more you handle it, the better your professional life working with them will become.
 You’ve been placed in a management position, so you might be a bit of a control freak with your schedule, time, health conditions, proper sleep, and your productivity.

 First of all, your time goes out of the window when you’re managing.
 And having an attitude of control when dealing with a person is like carrying water in a sieve–once it becomes a battle of wills, they’ll find a way around you.

 You will spend valuable hours wondering what on earth they could be doing, which cuts down on your efficacy and breeds bitterness.
-In addition, if you feel like you need to control them, you’re probably talking to them with an authoritative tone, which only fuels their dissent.
+Also, if you feel like you need to control them, you’re probably talking to them with an authoritative tone, which only fuels their dissent.
 This isn’t to say they haven’t earned that treatment, but if the project doesn’t get done, your superiors aren’t going to care that they gave you a hard time.

 Perhaps you fancy yourself an excellent actor or actress, but you’re probably far less mysterious than you think you are and, if you don’t like someone, they’ll see it.